KardaChalak/hopfield/README.md

 A (unoptimized) go version of the project described on <a href=http://chalak.se/> http://chalak.se/ </a> (Projects -> Associative Memory)
 This is a one day hack to start learning golang.

 A hopfield network can be used to correct distorted patterns.
-If we have a network with 1000 neurons it can remember around 138.
+If we have a network with 1000 neurons it can remember around 138 patterns.
 The exact amount depends on the composition of the patterns.